kocienda/iota/README.md

 # iota

-A set of three tools useful for searching for on the command line in a terminal on a unix-like computer for filenames and for text in line-oriented files (like source code).
+Given a command line in a terminal on a unix-like computer, the iota project offers three tools that search for filenames and for text in line-oriented files (like source code).

 The three tools are: